 Why He Cares About Your Orgasm

-Modern society has reversed hundreds, thousands of years, where female sexuality didn’t matter, or was assumed to be nonexistent.
-A hundred years ago (or less), women who were orgasmic were at risk of being diagnosed as a nymphomaniac.
+Modern society has reversed hundreds or thousands of years when female sexuality didn’t matter or was assumed to be nonexistent.
+A hundred years ago (or less), women who were orgasmic were at risk of being diagnosed as nymphomaniacs.
 Only recently did some African countries outlaw female genital mutilation, an act which attempted to surgically restrict female sexual pleasure.
-But now, every magazine at the grocery store checkout counter has headlines celebrating the female orgasm, and teaching both men and women how to achieve female orgasms.
-Now, simple orgasms almost aren’t enough – videos, magazines and sexual cultures such as swinging have moved beyond the simple female orgasm, and now promote female ejaculation, as an even greater form of orgasmic pleasure.
-In many ways, this is a positive, feminist and empowering change.
-But, when men are focused on “giving” their partners orgasms, it raises questions as to why?
+But now, every magazine at the grocery store checkout counter has headlines celebrating the female orgasm, and teaching both men and women how to achieve it.
+Now, simple orgasms almost aren’t enough – videos, magazines and sexual cultures such as swinging have moved beyond the simple female orgasm, and now promote female ejaculation as an even greater form of orgasmic pleasure.
+In many ways, this is a positive, feminist, and empowering change.
+But when men are focused on “giving” their partners orgasms, it raises questions as to why.

-I’ve written about this in some of my various publications, tying men’s focus on their partner’ pleasure to a variety of issues, mostly rooted in the man’s sense of self, confidence and masculinity.
-When men and women first go to bed with a new partner, they experience different anxieties: women worry that their partner might not like the woman’s body, while men worry that the man “won’t be good enough” or won’t be perceived as sexually skilled.
+I’ve written about this before, tying men’s focus on their partner’s pleasure to a variety of issues, mostly rooted in the man’s sense of self, confidence, and masculinity.
+When men and women first go to bed with a new partner, they experience different anxieties: Women worry that their partner might not like the woman’s body, while men worry that the man “won’t be good enough” or won’t be perceived as sexually skilled.
 It matters to men to be sexually skilled.

-New research from one of my favorite sexuality researchers, Sari Van Anders PhD., sheds further light on this.
-Chadwick and Van Anders explored whether men’s focus on their partner’s sexual experience and orgasms, might be tied to the man’s feelings of masculinity.
+New research from one of my favorite sexuality researchers, Sari Van Anders, sheds further light on this.
+Chadwick and Van Anders explored whether a man's focus on their partner’s sexual experience and orgasms might be tied to his feelings of masculinity.
 In essence, does giving orgasms make the man feel more manly?

-It likely comes as little surprise to most readers that the research affirmed the hypothesis that men felt more masculine, when, in this study, they read a scenario where they imagined their female partner being orgasmic with them.
-In this study, 810 men participated in a creative study which invited the men to imagine their female partner being orgasmic or not, and then assessed what impact that had on the men’ feelings of masculinity.
+It likely comes as little surprise to most readers that the research affirmed the hypothesis that men felt more masculine, when, in this study, they read a scenario in which they imagined their female partner being orgasmic with them.
+In this study, 810 men participated in a creative study which invited them to imagine their female partner being orgasmic or not, and then assessed what impact that had on the men’s feelings of masculinity.

-More interesting though, were some of the nuances in these men’s responses:
+More interesting were some of the nuances in these men’s responses:

 - Men who were more egalitarian vs “traditional” in their gender role attitudes did not differ in their experience of the masculinity-enhancing effect.
-So, that “Sensitive New Age Guy who cares about your orgasm” still feels more manly when is female partner has an orgasm.
+So even that “Sensitive New Age Guy who cares about your orgasm” still feels more manly when is female partner has an orgasm.

-- Men who were more communal and invested in their partners’ pleasure (vs those men who are instrumental in their intent, wanting her to experience pleasure so she will reciprocate) also experienced this masculinity-enhancing effect.
-Whether he wants you to orgasm just for your pleasure, or wants it because he hopes then you will be more willing to satisfy him, didn’t really matter in this study (though it certainly may matter in other ways within a relationship).
+- Men who were more communal and invested in their partners’ pleasure (vs those men who are more instrumental in their intent—wanting her to experience pleasure so she will reciprocate) also experienced this masculinity-enhancing effect.
+Whether he wants you to orgasm just for your pleasure, or wants it because he hopes then you will be more willing to satisfy him, didn’t really matter in this study, though it certainly may matter in other ways within a relationship.
 Both types of men show similar effects in feeling more manly in response to female orgasm.

-Chadwick and Van Anders suggest that this research supports theories of sexual scripting, wherein men are portrayed as actors or givers, and women receive.
-Thus, in this script, men who “give” more sexual pleasure are seen (by themselves) as more in line with this script of the “real man” like James Bond, who is such a skilled lover that he leaves women sweaty, exhausted, speechless and sated.
-Unfortunately, when a man’s view of self depends upon the response he evokes in his partner, it may put tremendous pressure on the partner, and ignores the fact that healthy, pleasurable, mutual sexuality involves much more than just the man’s skill.
+Chadwick and Van Anders suggest that this research supports theories of sexual scripting, wherein men are portrayed as actors or givers, and women receivers.
+In this script, men who “give” more sexual pleasure are seen (by themselves) as more in line with this script of the “real man” like James Bond, who is such a skilled lover that he leaves women sweaty, exhausted, speechless, and sated.
+Unfortunately, when a man’s view of self depends upon the response he evokes in his partner, it may put tremendous pressure on the partner, and ignore the fact that healthy, pleasurable, mutual sexuality involves much more than just the man’s skill.

 Even as the man is potentially being somewhat self-serving here, it doesn’t mean that he doesn’t also care about his partner’s pleasure, nor that the woman isn’t still likely to experience the potential of pleasure.
 Indeed, all sexuality is, at its core, somewhat selfish, in that partners come together physically in order to experience their own pleasure.
 Good sex is, by definition, a Win-Win scenario.

-Where I think things now get very interesting, is to speculate on why men experience this effect so strongly and universally?
-Or, at least, universally among the predominantly younger, white, college student males in this study.
-It is possible that more mature males in longer-term relationships, with longer lives of accomplishments behind them, or who are nonheterosexual, or from less dominant, privileged backgrounds, may not show this effect in the same way.
+Where I think things now get very interesting is to speculate on why men experience this effect so strongly and universally—or at least, universally among the predominantly younger, white, college-student males in this study.
+It is possible that more mature males in longer-term relationships, with longer lives of accomplishment behind them, or who are nonheterosexual, or come from less dominant, privileged backgrounds, may not show this effect in the same way.

 Evolutionary psychology suggests that men may be predisposed to pursue the strategy of giving sexual pleasure to their mates.
 Some research has suggested that lower-status males may care more about giving sexual pleasure, as a means to try to retain their mate through the bribe of orgasmic sex.
 Orgasms in the female may serve a role in controlling conception, through mechanisms such as changing the ph balance of the vagina.
 This may kill or slow sperm already present, increasing the chances of conception with the next man’s sperm.
 If you’re the man involved in that orgasm, you may guarantee your sperm a better shot at the prize.

 Men are seen as more disposable than women.
-More men die at young ages, and in dangerous high risk jobs.
+More men die at young ages, and in dangerous high-risk jobs.
 For millennia, it has been men sent off to battle to die for their group.
-Throughout history, it is estimated that about 80% of women have reproduced, while only around 40% of men have.
-This means that men’s status must be constantly earned and re-earned.
-“What have you done for me lately?”
+Throughout history, it is estimated that about 80 percent of women have reproduced, while only around 40 percent of men have.
+This means that men’s status must be constantly earned and re-earned: “What have you done for me lately?”
 A man who rests on his laurels gets left behind and discarded.
-So, giving pleasure, being a good lover is a way for a man to be useful, and productive, potentially increasing his chances of being valued enough to be loved, or have the opportunity for sex.
+So, giving pleasure and being a good lover is a way for a man to be useful and productive, potentially increasing his chances of being valued enough to be loved, or to have the opportunity for sex.

 Men view sexuality differently than most women.
 Men more often use sex as a means for stress management, recreation, entertainment, masculinity-enhancement, and as a way to be loved.
 Men rarely receive love and touch, nurturing or closeness, outside of sex.
-It’s one reason sexuality is so important and powerful for men, and why men can go to such insane lengths or extremes for it.
-Being a good lover, enough that your partner has orgasms, increases the chances she will want to have sex with you again, or even that she might brag on your skills to other women.
+It’s one reason sexuality is so important and powerful for men, and why they may go to such extreme lengths for it.
+Being a good lover, enough so that your partner has orgasms, increases the chances she will want to have sex with you again, or even that she might brag about your skills to other women.
 Yes, that’s about sex – but it’s also about all of the other complicated things wrapped up in what sex means.

-We can help change the script, and help men to reduce the degree to which they pressure their partners, in order to fill that aching fragile fear of being less of a man.
+We can help change the script, and help men reduce the degree to which they pressure their partners, in order to fill that aching fragile fear of being less of a man.
 But we can only help if we recognize that men didn’t choose to be this way.
-Understanding that “giving” orgasms is one way men build up their masculinity helps us to better empathize with men.
-It challenges us to consider the ways we “emasculate” men such that they must sometimes be so desperate to rebuild it.
+Understanding that “giving” orgasms is one way men build up their masculinity helps us to better empathize with them.
+It challenges us to consider the ways we “emasculate” men such that they sometimes become so desperate to rebuild it.